ircam-ismm/sc-scheduling/README.md

 const player = {
   onTransportEvent(event, position, audioTime, dt) {
-    // such default should be quite good for any engine that rely on an advanceTime
+    // such default should be quite good for any engine that rely only an advanceTime
     // method (e.g. Granular engine)
     return event.speed > 0 ? position : Infinity;
   }